bruni68510/htsp_streamer/Readme.md

 The goal of this application is to send the dvb-t streams from TV Headend to the internet using a DSL line connection.

-The DSL line is restricted is upload, so the stream need to be transcoded prior that he can be sent on the internet.
+The DSL line is restricted in upload, so the stream need to be transcoded prior that he can be sent on the internet.

 The application contains three blocks: